jhutchinswisc/AEFoundations/tools_tips.md

 - Often the hardest to part to writing a research paper is the introduction.
   Don Fullerton provides [a
   template](https://dl.dropboxusercontent.com/u/35757123/writing-general.pdf)
-  (scroll down a bin the document for the Introduction-specific instructions) for structuring your introduction that works remarkably well.
+  (scroll down a bit in the document for the Introduction-specific instructions) for structuring your introduction that works remarkably well.
 I suggest that for your first few research papers you follow this formula.
 - The importance of writing well in economics cannot be overemhpasized.
   Searching Google for "writing economics" turns up a whole host of great resources.
 I recommend that you take some time to read through some of these,